 What is this machine lacking in?

 - The maximum embroidery area is 4″x4″.
-While this is large enough for most projects I complete, it’s not going to be big enough for some dedicated embroidery enthusiasts.
+While this is large enough for many projects, it’s not going to be big enough for some dedicated embroidery enthusiasts.
 (I recommend the Brother SE1900 if you’re looking for a 5″x7″ maximum field size.
 It took me about a year until I traded in my Brother SE625 for the SE1900 and love it!
 It’s much more expensive though.)

-- You will also have to change the thread after every color.
+- You have to change the thread after every color.
 It’s not a multi-needle machine.

 - Don’t expect this machine to last as long as some of the more expensive Janome and Bernina embroidery machines out there.
 It does include a 25-year limited warranty, though, in case anything happens in the first few years you own the machine.

 - You have to purchase your own embroidery software if wanting to create your own designs.
 This is an added cost.

 - The maximum sewing speed isn’t as impressive as some more expensive embroidery machines.
 Designs will thus take a little longer to complete.